Folquet de Marselha

-Folquet de Marselha, alternatively Folquet de Marseille, Foulques de Toulouse, Fulk of Toulouse (c.
+Folquet de Marselha (alternatively Folquet de Marseille, Foulques de Toulouse, Fulk of Toulouse; c.
 1150 – 25 December 1231) came from a Genoese merchant family who lived in Marseille.
-He is known as a trobadour, and then as a fiercely anti-Cathar bishop of Toulouse.
+He was a celebrated troubadour who, after a religious conversion, became a Cistercian monk and later the bishop of Toulouse.

 Troubadour

-Initially famed as a troubadour, he began composing songs in the 1170s and was known to Raymond Geoffrey II of Marseille, Richard Coeur de Lion, Raymond V of Toulouse, Raimond-Roger of Foix, Alfonso II of Aragon and William VIII of Montpellier.
-He is known primarily for his love songs, which were lauded by Dante; there are 14 surviving cansos, one tenson, one lament, one invective, three crusading songs and possibly one religious song (although its authorship is disputed).
-Like many other troubadours, he was later credited by the Biographies des Troubadours to have conducted love affairs with the various noblewomen about whom he sang (allegedly causing William VIII to divorce his wife, Eudocia Comnena), but all evidence suggests that Folquet's early life was considerably more prosaic and in keeping with his status as a wealthy citizen.
+Initially famed as a troubadour, he began composing songs in the 1170s and was known to Barral of Marseille, Richard the Lionhearted, Alfonso VIII of Castille, Raimond-Roger of Foix, Alfonso II of Aragon and William VIII of Montpellier.
+Primarily famed for his love songs, which were lauded by Dante, he wrote 14 surviving cansos, one tenson, one lament, one invective, three crusading songs and possibly one religious song (although its authorship is disputed).
+Like many other troubadours, he was later credited by the Biographies des Troubadours with having conducted love affairs with the various noblewomen about whom he sang (allegedly causing William VIII to divorce his wife, Eudocia Comnena), but all evidence suggests that Folquet's early life was considerably more prosaic and in keeping with his status as a wealthy citizen.
 A contemporary, John of Garlande, later described him as "renowned on account of his spouse, his progeny, and his home," all marks of bourgeois respectability.